AniketSindhu/AniketSindhu/README.md

-- 🔭 I’m currently working on [Passable](https://github.com/AniketSindhu/passable).
+- 🔭 I’m currently working on [Shagun calculator](https://github.com/AniketSindhu/shagun_calculator).
-- 🌱 I’m currently learning Deno.
+- 🌱 I’m currently learning Deno & Change notifier with provder for better state managment.
 - 🤔 I’m looking to work more on apps with custom backend using nodejs or deno.
 - 📫 How to reach me: [Twitter - @aniketsindhu1](https://twitter.com/aniketsindhu1) , [Linkdein - @aniketsindhu](https://www.linkedin.com/in/aniket-sindhu-1653b1132/)
 - 😄 Pronouns: He/His